 What Constitutes A “Stream” In Music?

-Streaming has grown to popularity as it does not require users to download the media they want to enjoy, which saves storage space on computers and mobile devices.
+Streaming has grown in popularity as it does not require users to download the media they want to enjoy, which saves storage space on computers and mobile devices.
 Streaming is also popular in video services like YouTube and Netflix.

 How Do Streaming Platforms Pay Artists?

-Streaming platforms pay artists in royalties for songs that are streamed or downloaded.
+Streaming platforms pay artists royalties for songs that are streamed or downloaded.
 In most cases, the money is directly deposited into an artists bank account every month or quarter.

 Although it is becoming increasingly rare, some royalties are still paid with a physical check that is mailed to artists.
-More often than not, low income checks from low volume streams are more of a novelty for smaller musicians rather than a serious paycheck.
+More often than not, low-income checks from low volume streams are more of a novelty for smaller musicians rather than a serious paycheck.